 A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

-To determine the activity of lenalidomide in the treatment of pediatric subjects with relapsed / refractory AML (with second or greater relapse or refractory to at least 2 prior induction attempts) measured by morphological complete response defined as either a CR or CRi within the first 4 cycles of treatment.
+To determine the activity of lenalidomide in the treatment of pediatric subjects with relapsed / refractory acute myeloid leukemia (AML) (with second or greater relapse or refractory to at least 2 prior induction attempts) measured by morphological complete response defined as either a CR or CRi within the first 4 cycles of treatment.

 - Male or female is 1 to ≤ 18 years of age at the time of signing the Informed Consent Form / Informed Assent Form (ICF/IAF).

-- Subject (when applicable, parental/legal representative) must understand and voluntarily provide permission to the ICF/IAF prior to conducting any study-related assessments/procedures.
+- Participants (when applicable, parental/legal representative) must understand and voluntarily provide permission to the ICF/IAF prior to conducting any study-related assessments/procedures.

-- Subject has Relapsed or Refractory Acute Myeloid Leukemia (rrAML) after at least 2 prior induction attempts:
+- Participants have relapsed or refractory acute myeloid leukemia after at least 2 prior induction attempts:

 - Bone marrow aspirate or biopsy must have ≥ 5% blasts by morphology and/or flow cytometry.